-- The first identifier (A) is looked up as defined above. - If the first identifier denotes a component, the rest of the name (e.g., B or B.C) is looked up among the declared named component elements of the component. - If not found, and if the first identifier denotes a scalar component, or component[j] where component is an array of components and the indices j can be evaluated at translation time and component[j] is a scalar; and if the composite name is used as a function call, the lookup is also performed among the declared named class elements of the scalar component, and must find a non-operator function.
-All identifiers of the rest of the name (e.g., B and B.C) must be classes. - If the identifier denotes a class, that class is temporarily flattened (as if instantiating a component without modifiers of this class, see section 7.2.2) and using the enclosing classes of the denoted class.
+- The first identifier (A) is looked up as defined above. - If the first identifier denotes a component, the rest of the name (e.g., B or B.C) is looked up among the declared named component elements of the component. - If not found, and if the first identifier denotes a component and the composite name is used as a function call, the lookup is also performed among the declared elements of the component, and must find a non-operator function.
+Each leading element, including the first one, must in this case be a scalar component, or component[j] where component is an array of components and the indices j can be evaluated at translation time and component[j] is a scalar.
+All identifiers of the rest of the name (e.g., B and B.C) must be classes.
+That is, the composite name is comprised of one or more component names (optionally with indexing), followed by one or more class names. - If the identifier denotes a class, that class is temporarily flattened (as if instantiating a component without modifiers of this class, see section 7.2.2) and using the enclosing classes of the denoted class.
 The rest of the name (e.g., B or B.C) is looked up among the declared named elements of the temporary flattened class.
 If the class does not satisfy the requirements for a package, the lookup is restricted to encapsulated elements only.
 The class we look inside shall not be partial in a simulation model.